Applying for a patent

 What are the most effective ways for a patent owner to enforce its rights in your jurisdiction?

 Patent owners can enforce their patents in both civil and criminal courts; if necessary, both actions can be accompanied by administrative measures (eg, customs surveillance and detention of infringing products).
 Enforcement in civil courts is far more common, since it enables patentees to recover damages and is not limited to those cases in which the infringer acted wilfully.
-In cases that can also be prosecuted before the criminal courts (eg, when a former licensee continues to practise the patent after expiration of the licence, thus creating an arguable case that the infringement is wilful), enforcement through the public prosecutor can be effective.
+In cases that can also be prosecuted before the criminal courts (eg, when a former licensee continues to practise the patent after expiration of the licence, thus creating an arguable case that the infringement is wilful), enforcement through the public prosecutor, in addition to an action for breach of contract, infringement and damages in civil courts, can be effective.

 What scope is there for forum selection?